Pvt. Daniel Nelson Stoudt

-successful escape, the POWs were not allowed to sent down to the POWs in buckets and the hold to the prisoners to use as a toilet.
+successful escape, the POWs were not allowed to was sent down to the POWs in buckets and from hold to the prisoners to use as a toilet.

 With the heat inside the hold and the smell from the waste, the next ten days were almost

 The prisoners disembarked the ship and marched to Bilibid.
 Once again, Daniel found himself sleeping on the concrete floors of a big warehouse.
 The only bright spot for the POWs was that Red Cross packages from home were waiting for them.
 Since they had been sitting at Bilibid for a year, the perishable food had spoiled, but the canned food was still edible.
 The prisoners were elated to receive the packages because they meant that although two years had passed their families were still thinking of them.